 Level up: advanced pattern techniques

-Once you’re comfortable spotting the basics, a few advanced techniques can take your timing and accuracy to the next level.
+Once you’re comfortable spotting the basics, a few advanced techniques can take your timing to the next level.

 Watch the volume.
 Real breakouts usually come with a surge, at least 50% above recent average volume.
 Volume should also “fit the story”: tapering off during consolidation, then expanding sharply when the breakout hits.

 Use multi-timeframe confluence.
-When the same pattern shows up on both daily and weekly charts, or when shorter-term setups align with longer-term trends, your odds of success climb significantly.
+When the same pattern shows up on both daily and weekly charts, or when shorter-term setups align with longer-term trends, your odds of success might climb.

 Validate with support and resistance.
 The strongest patterns often form at levels the market has respected before.
 Multiple past tests of support or resistance add weight to the signal and help filter out false moves.